What is Perfect Competition?

 The majority of perfectly competitive industries allow firms to easily enter and exit the industry.
 The arrival of new firms into an industry is referred to as market entry.
 Market entry is enabled by the absence of obstacles posed by government regulation or low start-up costs.

 The departure of firms out of an industry is referred to as a market exit.
 Firms can easily exit the market if there are no additional costs attributable to shutting down the business.
 For example, consider the mining industry.

-In the mining industry, firms must recognize an Asset Retirement Obligation (ARO) to restore the property after the desired metals are extracted.
+In the mining industry, firms must recognize an Asset Retirement Obligation (ARO) to restore the property to its previous state after the desired metals are extracted.
 An ARO refers to a liability that is amortized throughout the investment horizon and exemplifies an exit cost for mining firms.